Logo Futurismo

 True whales, such as blue whales, humpback whales, or minke whales, belong to the group “mysticetes” or “baleen whales”.
 They get this name because, for feeding, they use hair-like structures called “baleen plates” in order to filter plankton and krill out of the seawater.
 To communicate, these whales produce low-frequency sounds with the help of their larynx (Figure 1).

-Some of their vocalizations are very complex and consist of various units, organized into phrases, which in turn form different themes.
+Some of their vocalizations are very complex and consist of various units, organized into phrases that, in turn, form different themes.
 When several themes are arranged into a specific order, a song is formed.
-For instance, one of the best-known mysticete songs is that of the humpback whale, which is possibly the longest (7-30 minutes), loudest and slowest song in nature (Payne & McVay, 1971).
+For instance, one of the best-known mysticete songs is that of the humpback whale, which is possibly the longest (7-30 minutes), loudest, and slowest song in nature (Payne & McVay, 1971).

 Figure 1.
 Baleen whale sound production mechanism.
 How do whales and dolphins communicate